 - Contact me

-- The best way to inquire about the possibility of a consultation is to email me at email@example.com.
+- To inquire about the possibility of a consultation, please send an email to email@example.com.

-- We’ll start with a short phone call to talk about your needs and concerns.
-If it sounds like I can help, we’ll schedule an initial home visit.
+- If I am currently accepting new patients, we’ll start with a short phone call to talk about your needs and concerns.
+If it sounds like my services are a good fit for your needs, we’ll schedule an initial home visit.

 - New patient housecall